rodrigocqb/MyWallet-Back/README.md

 By using this app any user can learn how they've been using their money and always keep track of their balance.

 ## Technologies
+The following tools and frameworks were used in the construction of the back end of this project:
 <p>
   <img style='margin: 5px;' src='https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white'>
   <img style='margin: 5px;' src='https://img.shields.io/badge/express.js-%23404d59.svg?style=for-the-badge&logo=express&logoColor=%2361DAFB'>